68rajat68/OrganizeNow/README.md

 ## Features

 - **User Authentication:** Secure login and registration functionality.
-- **Note Management:** Users can create, edit, and delete their notes.
+- **Note Management:** Users can create, update, and delete their notes.
 - **User-specific Data:** Each user's notes are accessible only to them; no one else can view or modify them.
 - **Responsive UI:** A modern, user-friendly interface that works across different devices.
 - **API Integration:** Backend API endpoints handle all user and note-related operations.